Skip to main content

 Can I get fined even as a small creator?

 Yes.
-The FTC doesn't have a minimum follower threshold.
+The FTC has no minimum follower threshold.
 Nano-influencers (under 10K followers) have received warning letters.
-In 2026, fines can reach $51,744 per violation.
+The maximum civil penalty per violation is inflation-adjusted annually — over $53,000 as of 2025.

 Do affiliate links require disclosure?